Logo What's After the Movie

 What year is the movie set in?

-Discover the awards and nominations received by Blue Jean.
-Explore the history of Blue Jean and its cast and crew.
+Discover all the awards and nominations received by Blue Jean, from Oscars to film festival honors.
+Learn how Blue Jean and its cast and crew have been recognized by critics and the industry alike.

 76th British Academy Film Awards 2023